xindicdance/loca/performance.md

 The reality runs through my body*
 How do people’s thinking  connect with their bodies’ senses?
 How does the change from the subject-object dichotomous epistemology to the unified phenomenological method relate to the body transition in the history of philosophy?
 How can a person become unified?
 Is the body a channel?

+{% include video.html id="m_dBajSVhbo" title="trailer" %}

 ![](assets/img/river1.png)
 ![](assets/img/river2.png)